 With cloud telephony, businesses and other organisations are no longer reliant on a physical private branch exchange (PBX) on-premises.
 This would require a dedicated space and administrators to manage the system.
 Cloud telephony, on the other hand, sends calls to a cloud PBX where call routing through a succession of switches allows them to reach the intended recipients.

 There are various advantages to this, the primary one being the enhanced user experience.
 Driving change in the public sector can be hard, especially when introducing new tools.
-If you have decided to leverage Teams for messaging and video, keeping users at the centre of the Teams experience is vital for successful adoption across your organisation.
+If you have decided to use Teams for messaging and video, keeping users at the centre of the Teams experience is vital for successful adoption across your organisation.
 Building your phone capabilities natively into Teams is a great way to point all users to one experience.
 We’ll discuss the benefits of Direct Routing in more detail in the following section.

 The benefits of Direct Routing